flutter/website/get-started/codelab/index.md

 ## What you'll build

 You’ll implement a simple mobile app that generates proposed names for a startup company.
-The user can select and unselect proposed names, saving the best ones.
+The user can select and unselect names, saving the best ones.
 The code generates ten names at a time.
 As the user scrolls, new batches of names are generated.
+The user can tap the list icon in the upper right of the app bar to move to a new route that lists only the favorited names.

-The animated GIF above shows how the finished app works.
+The animated GIF shows how the finished app works.

 <div class="whats-the-point" markdown="1">